Home FeaturedOttawa-area maple sugarbushes are opening for the 2026 season!

 Photo by Eduardo Vázquez on Unsplash.

-• Le Domaine de l’Ange-Gardien, l’Ange-Gardien: Open Tuesday through Sunday (plus Easter Monday, April 1) from February 17 to April 28.
-The fun includes sugar shack meals and snow tubing.
+• Le Domaine de l’Ange-Gardien, l’Ange-Gardien: The fun here includes sugar shack meals and snow tubing.
 If you want to eat at the sugar shack, you must reserve online in advance.
 You can also get sugar shack meals to go.
+Open weekends only until March 1, then Tuesday through Sunday (with some exceptions—check the website) until April 26.

 • Erablière J.B.
-Caron, Gracefield: Open from March 2 until April 21.
-Tour the sugar shack, go snowshoeing and enjoy pancake house treats.
+Caron, Gracefield: Tour the sugar shack, visit farm animals, go snowshoeing and enjoy traditional treats like pea soup, tourtière and maple ham.
+Open Saturday and Sunday from February 28 through April 25.
 Reservations strongly recommended.

-• Sucrerie de la Montagne, Rigaud: One of the region’s largest sugar shacks, this sucrerie is open seven days a week from February 19 until April 30.
-Visit the maple syrup operation, take a horse-drawn sleigh or wagon ride, eat taffy, hear some live music, visit the general store, or enjoy traditional Quebec specialties like baked beans, meat pie and pea soup.
+• Sucrerie de la Montagne, Rigaud: One of the region’s largest sugar shacks, this sucrerie is open seven days a week from February 21 until May 3.
+Visit the maple syrup operation, take a horse-drawn sleigh or wagon ride, eat taffy, hear some live music, visit the general store, or enjoy traditional Quebec specialties like baked beans, sugar pie and pea soup.
 Reserve in advance.

 Looking for other foodie posts?
 Check out my posts on how to get groceries delivered, where to find international ingredients and great local cheese shops.